aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 type: docs
 url: /convert/pdf-to-word/
 aliases: [/convert-pdf-document-to-word/]
-keywords: "convert PDF to Word, dotm file, go sdk"
-description: "API to convert PDF to Word document.
-Basic advantages of Aspose conversion engine."
+keywords: "convert PDF to Word, PDF to Word conversion, PDF to DOC, PDF to DOCX in Python, C#, Java, C++, Ruby, PHP, NodeJS, Go, Android, Swift, Dart"
+description: "Cloud API to programmatically convert PDF to Word documents.
+Robust conversion engine to save PDF in DOC, DOCX and other formats with Python, C#, Java, C++, Ruby, PHP, NodeJS, Go, Android, Swift, Dart"
 weight: 20
 ---

-Сonvert **PDF to Word** documents.
-The converter engine turns a PDF document into a "flow" Word file format with high precision and quality.
-It merges multiple paragraphs into one section, converts tables and lists into native Word tables and lists, etc. so that document can then be naturally edited in Microsoft Word.
+Aspose provides a high fidelity API to programmatically convert PDF to Word document formats and in the opposite directions with professional quality.
+The combined use of Adobe and Microsoft Office technologies has a lot to offer to the end-user.

+These major document formats, including DOCX, DOC, RTF, ОDT and PDF, are capable of encapsulating almost any type of data including text, tables, raster and vector graphics, video, audio, and also support a wide range of formatting features.

+Despite similarities, PDF and Word documents have considerable differences in the operational capabilities.

+PDF documents support multilevel security options and are difficult to extract information.
+PDF format is the best choice when the document’s author allows others to read and print document copies only.
+Word document formats, in contrast, are great for collaborative development, but they aren't always the best choice for distributing as they can be easily modified without author's permission.

+You may require to convert an immutable PDF to an editable DOCX or DOC document and it is also a fine solution if you need to extract text from a PDF file easily.

-Aspose.Words conversion engine is deliberately focused on conversion document structure into a "flow" format.
-The resulting document will be "editable" but some complex formatting might appear different from the original document.
+Aspose conversion engine transforms a PDF to Word-based document format, that can be naturally edited with any mainstream word processor.
+However, some complex formatting might appear slightly different from the original document.
 PDF to Word conversion supports detecting headers and footers.
-Sections of PDF pages containing page numbers, document names, etc. will be converted as headers and footers in Word document that do not affect the rest of the page layout and are not moved while the document is being edited.
+Sections of PDF pages containing page numbers, document names, etc. will be converted as Word's headers and footers.
+These headers and footers do not affect the rest of the page layout and are not moved while the document is being edited.

-Converter currently supports the following features:
+Aspose PDF to Word conversion engine currently supports the following features:

 - Text and paragraphs
 - Text formatting (font, size, foreground/background, options like bold, italic, underline)